 The Local Postgraduate Dean, (Dr Jon Cooper) has overall responsibility for post graduate training with the Deputy Dean (Dr Willy Pillay) having particular responsibility for Emergency Medicine.

 The Head of School is Dr Jeremy Till who has strategic responsibility.

 The day to day running of the school is done by the Training Programme Directors (TPDs).
 The TPDs manage the rotations in each region, allocate trainees to hospitals, organise and conduct ARCPs, plan trainee numbers and liaise closely with the College Tutors to ensure that appropriate training and delivery of the curriculum is carried out.
-Health Education England - Yorkshire and the Humber (HEE YH) organises regular quality assurance visits as required by the GMC to ensure training standards are maintained in each hospital.
+NHS - Yorkshire and the Humber (HEE YH) organises regular quality assurance visits as required by the GMC to ensure training standards are maintained in each hospital.

-The School Board is made up of the TPDs, representatives from HEE YH, as well as personnel and core and HST trainee representatives from the rotation.
+The School Board is made up of the TPDs, representatives from NHS YH, as well as personnel and core and HST trainee representatives from the rotation.
 Additionally the education leads for core and higher specialty training programmes, the simulation leads and pre-hospital care leads are on the school board.

 Each rotation (East, South, West) has a speciality training committee, which is made up of the TPDs, the college tutors and trainees from the rotation.